44 Flying Fast – Supersonic & Hypersonic Flight

 • Better understand the effects of Mach number on the formation of shock waves and the aerodynamic efficiency of wings in supersonic flight.

-• Know how to calculate aerodynamic coefficients on supersonic airfoils.
+• Know how to calculate the aerodynamic coefficients on supersonic airfoils and wings.

 • Understand the principle of vortex lift creation on slender delta wings at high angles of attack.